SkiFire13/master-thesis/chapters/background/4-applications.typ

 // TODO: Esempi

+#example("lack of deadlocks")[
+  For example the liveness property, or lack of deadlocks, which expresses the fact that all reachable states can make at least one transition, can be expressed with the formula $nu x. diam(Act) tt and boxx(Act) x$.
+This can be read as requiring a state $s$ to be able to make at least one transition, that is it satisfies $diam(Act) tt$, and that after one transition the same property should hold, that is it satisfies $boxx(Act) x$, where $x$ is equivalent to the initial formula.
+Intuitively the fixpoint is extending the first requirement to any state reachable after a number of transitions.
+]

 The semantics of a formula are given by the set of states that satisfy the formula in an environment.
 Given $rho : Prop union Var -> 2^bb(S)$, we define:

 #eq-columns(